Mostafa-Abdelaleem/Flask-db-oc/README.md

 ![](snaps/OC9.png)

-- IN Deployment Configuration choose Add from config map or secret and add the values of our secret
+- IN Deployment Configuration choose Add from config map or secret and add the values of our secret.
+- add `dbcred` to name and choose `dbcred` resource and `dbcred` key.
-- Remove the empty Environment Variable and click create
+- Remove the empty Environment Variable and click create.

 ![](snaps/OC10.png)